-Where to Put the Restraint (Except Cargo Vans)
+Where to Put the Restraint (Except Cargo Vans and Cab and Chassis Models)

 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
 We at General Motors therefore recommend that you put your child restraint in a rear seat.
-Never put a rear-facing child restraint in the front passenger seat.
+If your vehicle has a front passenger air bag, never put a rear-facing child restraint in the front passenger seat.
 Here's why:

 A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's air bag inflates, even though your vehicle has Next Generation frontal air bags.
 This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
-Always secure a rear-facing child restraint in a rear seat.
+If your vehicle has a right front passenger's air bag, always secure a rear-facing child restraint in a rear seat.

 You may secure a forward-facing child restraint in the right front seat, but before you do, always move the front passenger seat as far back as it will go.
 It's better to secure the child restraint in a rear seat.
 Wherever you install it, be sure to secure the child restraint properly.